Skip to main content

 Using host objects instead of data structures in guest memory carries numerous benefits: much higher performance, much smaller code size, interoperability between contracts, shared host support for serialization, debugging and data structure introspection.

-The guest does, however, has a small linear memory available to it in cases where dynamic memory allocation is necessary.
+The guest does, however, have a small linear memory available to it in cases where dynamic memory allocation is necessary.
 Using this memory carries costs: the guest must include in its code a full copy of a memory allocator, and must pay the runtime cost of executing the allocator's code inside the VM.

 This restriction is due to the limited ability of Wasm to support code-sharing: there is no standard way for the Wasm sandbox to provide shared "standard library" code within a guest, such as a memory allocator, nor does the host have adequate insight into the contents of the guest's memory to provide an allocator itself.
 Every contract that wishes to use dynamic allocation must therefore carry its own copy of an allocator.